flairyu/MarkdownParse/README.md

 MarkdownParse is a C library for parsing [markdown][] documents.
-Unlike many existing libraries, which only provide converted output, it exposes a simple interface to access the abstract syntax tree of a document.
+Unlike many existing libraries, which only provide converted output, it exposes a simple interface to access the tree of semantic elements for a document.

 The library is a derived work of [jgm/peg-markdown][] and likewise uses a [parsing expression grammar (PEG)][] to define the syntax.
 This should